-Approximately 100 patients diagnosed with RA will be recruited per country from totally 26 sites.
+Approximately 100 patients diagnosed with RA will be recruited from totally up to 7 sites.
 All eligible patients within the enrollment period will be included; inclusion and exclusion criteria for the population are as below.

 3.2.1 Inclusion Criteria